Table of Contents

 7. Great Buddha of Thailand

-The Great Buddha of Thailand, also known as The Big Buddha, is the tallest statue in Thailand, the second tallest in Southeast Asia, and the seventh tallest in the world.
-It was built at the behest of the first head monk of Wat Muang Temple, Phra Kru Vibul Arjarkhun.
+The Great Buddha of Thailand, also referred to as The Big Buddha, is the tallest statue in Thailand, the second tallest in Southeast Asia, and the seventh tallest in the world.
+It was constructed under the guidance of the first head monk of Wat Muang Temple, Phra Kru Vibul Arjarkhun.

 - Height: 92 meters (302 feet)